Andrew20371160/Projects/Digital Logic Designer/readme.md

   will be adding a series of youtube videos where i try to implement a desing of a 4-bit microprocessor which was a task I had in college this would be the ultimate test of the software

-2-if you found any bugs please let me know
+2-fixed a bug in load which caused a segmentation fault if you load one leaf (my bad) 2-if you found any bugs please let me know

 3-feel free to use any code :)